 I thought it might be helpful for readers to have a guide that includes pretty much all the things you would need to build a church sound system from scratch for a small to medium size sanctuary(from 100-500 capacity).
-Now this guide is assuming the need to provide for a full worship band setup.
+Now this guide is assuming the need to provide for a full worship band setup or small church sound system.
 If you don’t have a band, it will still be helpful, but just miss out the bits that don’t apply.

 The mixing desk in your system will probably be one of the most expensive and most important parts of your entire sound system.
 Therefore it’s very important that you get the one that best suits your needs, but also one that is within the technical ability of your team.
 There’s no point buy a desk that looks like NASA mission control if you don’t have anyone with the knowledge and the experience to operate it.
 Budget is also a big factor when buying a desk and you always have to balance price with functionality.

 If you have a simple setup, like podium, radio mics, electronic keyboard/piano, laptop for music output/videos etc, I would maybe consider a 16 channel desk.
 If you have a small worship band with a handful of singers and a few instruments, then I wouldn’t get anything smaller than a 20/24 channel desk.
 It’s amazing how many people I hear from who tell me that they bought a desk, but it now doesn’t have enough spare channels available for their current needs.
 Always buy with the future in mind.
 If you have a sizable and growing music ministry, then I would recommend a 32 channel digital mixing desk if your budget can stretch that far.